symfony/symfony-docs/components/css_selector.rst

 The CssSelector Component
 =========================

-    The CssSelector Component converts CSS selectors to XPath expressions.
+    The CssSelector component converts CSS selectors to XPath expressions.

 Installation
 ------------